jakejone/ReciteWord/README.md

 # ReciteWords

-A Simple tool help me learning English
+A Simple tool helping me learning English

+all data should be record by yourself

+and it's a voice drive everything tool

+you need to record the word, the word meaning ,and the sentence, the tool will generate text by your audio

 ## Features

  - WordBanner
- - Voice generate Word

 ## Usage